Jean Schmidt: Fake endorsements

-Second bachelor's degree
+Inaccurate claim about second bachelor's degree

 WLW-AM reported on March 28, 2006, that Schmidt had, since 1989, claimed a B.A. in secondary education from the University of Cincinnati awarded in 1986.
 Schmidt had previously listed two degrees on candidate guides, her official Ohio House bio, and past campaign websites.
 But after her election to Congress, neither her current official or campaign website had the second degree posted.
 Schmidt's chief of staff, Barry Bennett, told The Plain Dealer Schmidt had completed the requirements for the degree but never filed the paperwork to be awarded a diploma.
 "I think it's fair to say that she earned it and never collected it," Bennett said.

 On April 27, five days before the May 2 primary against McEwen, the Ohio Elections Commission voted 7–0 to issue Schmidt a public reprimand for "false statements" for her claiming to have a second undergraduate degree from the University of Cincinnati that she was not awarded.
 The Commission wrote in its letter of reprimand that Schmidt had "reckless disregard for truth."

-Schmidt insisted the error regarding her degrees was a mistake by her staff.
-On May 1, the day before the election, Schmidt appeared on Bill Cunninham's show on WLW-AM in Cincinnati and was asked by a caller about the OEC reprimand.
-Schmidt repeated her insistence the error was caused by the designer of her website incorrectly listing her teaching certificate as a degree in secondary education and social studies.

-Obama's birth certificate
+Barack Obama birth certificate

 At the Voice of America Tea Party on September 5, 2009, Schmidt, in response to a woman who said that Barack Obama "cannot be a president by our constitution," replied, "I agree with you, but the courts don't."
 Schmidt's statement to the woman appeared to contradict a statement Schmidt made in July 2009 to Loveland Magazine in which she said that "The President is indeed a Citizen of this country" and that she "voted as a Member of the House to certify the vote of the Electoral College electing him as our President."

-"Obamacare" ruling

-On June 28, 2012, a video was captured of Schmidt enthusiastically responding to erroneous reports from Fox News Channel that the Patient Protection and Affordable Care Act was overturned by the Supreme Court in the landmark National Federation of Independent Business v.
-Sebelius ruling.